connorbowen/apiq-mvp/docs/IMPLEMENTATION_AUDIT.md

 ## Executive Summary

 The APIQ MVP implementation has made significant progress with **Phase 1 fully completed** and **Phase 2 at 85% completion**.
 The project demonstrates strong technical foundations, comprehensive testing, and excellent code quality.
-Recent work has focused on **OAuth2 provider enhancements** and **test compliance improvements**.
+Recent work has focused on **OAuth2 provider enhancements**, **test compliance improvements**, and **E2E test suite consolidation**.

 ## Phase 1: Foundation - ✅ COMPLETED